 Web Application Penetration Testing: Methodology and Tools

-In what is web application penetration testing section, definition might have seemed simple, but the process is daunting.
+In what is web app penetration testing section, definition might have seemed simple, but the process is daunting.

 It is a very methodical, systematic and multi-phased approach.
 Methodologies provide the structure and discipline required to deliver actionable, consistent results.
 The two most referenced frameworks are: